Emmanuel Marfo

-Early Life and education
+Early life and education

-Emmanuel Marfo was born and hails from Bonwire in the Ashanti Region of Ghana.
-He obtained his Bachelor of Sciences(BSC) in Natural Resource Management (Forestry) and Masters of Sciences(MSC) in Forest Policy from the Kwame Nkrumah University of Science and Technology(KNUST) in the year 1997 and 2001 respectively.
-He again had his Doctor of Philosophy (PHD) in Environmental Policy from the Wageningen University, Netherlands in the year 2006.
+Marfo was born and hails from Bonwire in the Ashanti Region of Ghana.
+He obtained his Bachelor of Sciences (BSc) in natural resource management (forestry) and Masters of Sciences (MSc) in forest policy from the Kwame Nkrumah University of Science and Technology (KNUST) in the year 1997 and 2001 respectively.
+He again had his Doctor of Philosophy (PHD) in environmental policy from the Wageningen University, Netherlands, in the year 2006.

 Career

-Emmanuel Marfo was the Principal Scientist for The Council of Scientific & Industrial Research(CSIR) - (Forestry Research Institute) at Fumesua, Kumasi in the Ashanti Region of Ghana.
+Marfo was the principal scientist for The Council of Scientific & Industrial Research(CSIR) - (Forestry Research Institute) at Fumesua, Kumasi, in the Ashanti Region of Ghana.

-Emmanuel Marfo is now working as the Member of Parliament (MP) for Oforikrom Constituency in the Ashanti Region of Ghana on the ticket of the New Patriotic Party.
+Marfo is now working as the member of parliament (MP) for Oforikrom Constituency in the Ashanti Region of Ghana on the ticket of the New Patriotic Party.

 Political life

-Emmanuel Marfo contested and won the 2016 NPP parliamentary primaries for Oforikrom Constituency in the Ashanti Region of Ghana.
+Marfo contested and won the 2016 NPP parliamentary primaries for Oforikrom Constituency in the Ashanti Region of Ghana.
 In the 2020 Ghanaian general elections, he retained the Oforikrom Constituency parliamentary seat with 60,156 votes whilst the NDC parliamentary candidate Henry Osei Akoto had 24,747 votes and the PNC parliamentary candidate Muniru Seidu had 545 votes.

 Committees

-Marfo is the Chairperson of the Environment, Science and Technology Committee; a member of the Gender and Children Committee; a member of the Members Holding Offices of Profit Committee and a member of the Roads and Transport Committee.
+Marfo is the chairperson of the Environment, Science and Technology Committee; a member of the Gender and Children Committee; a member of the Members Holding Offices of Profit Committee and a member of the Roads and Transport Committee.